Reactor™ - The manual

 For example: Var:SEC_Page or Var:DeviceIndex

-Modifiers can be added at the end
+Modifiers can be added at the end.

-For example: Var:SEC_Page:Name (displays the friendly name of the variable) or Var:DeviceIndex:Current:Name (displays the label of the current value)
+For example: Var:SEC_Page:Name (displays the friendly name of the variable) or Var:DeviceIndex:Current:Name (displays the label of the current value).

 Device Core Parameters (DC:)

-DC:[name of the core1]/[device index]/[name of parameter]/[dimension1 index]/[dimension2 index]/...:Modifiers
+DC:[name of the core1]/[device ID]/[name of parameter]/[dimension1 index]/[dimension2 index]/...:Modifiers

-The device index and the dimension indexes can be set in different ways.
-They are IOReferences itself, meaning that it can be a Variable, BehaviorConstant or any other reference.
-If this reference would include slashes (/) it needs to be wrapped in curly braces {}
+The device ID and dimension values can be set in different ways, as they are Parameter References themselves, meaning they can be Variables, Behavior Constants, or any other reference.
+If the reference includes slashes (/), it must be wrapped in curly braces {}.

 Examples: DC:bmd-atem/{Var:DeviceIndex}/AuxSource/{Var:AuxChannel}/